-We are pleased to provide this brief executive summary of our report titled “Short-Term Forecasts of Visitor Arrivals to Bali, 2018-2020.”
+We are pleased to provide this updated executive summary of our report titled “Short-Term Forecasts of Visitor Arrivals to Bali, 2019-2021.”
 The full report can be downloaded at the end of the post.
-Subscribers to the report will receive a complimentary update of our forecasts of inbound tourist arrivals from China, Australia, India, USA, UK, Japan, Germany, France, Malaysia and Singapore every six months.
+Subscribers to the report will receive a complimentary update of our forecasts of inbound tourist arrivals from China, Australia, India, USA, UK, Japan, Germany, France, Malaysia and Singapore every twelve months.

 Bali continues to be seen as the jewel in the crown of Indonesia’s burgeoning tourism industry.
 With the exponential growth in tourism, it is important that the demand for the island’s tourism product grows in alignment with the facilities available in a sustainable way.